roytang/blog/content/photos/2021/05/1392069613786042371/index.md

 - sketchdaily
 ---

-A panda playing piano in Paris #sketchdaily 129/365
+A panda playing piano in Paris #sketchdaily 129/365 (Correction: 130/365)